• Skip to primary navigation

 Luckily, it is possible to rehabilitate Parent PLUS loans and even get onto certain forms of Income Contingent Repayment Plans.
 These can be crucial to keeping more of your Social Security Check for your living expenses.

-2. In 2022, Inflation Is Rising Faster Than Wages
+2. Inflation Is Rising Faster Than Wages

 The decline in spending power is having real effects across the economy.
 While high-income workers can weather the climbing prices through a bit of belt-tightening, those with lower wages spend a huge proportion of their income on needs rather than wants.